NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 which means that we use the transpose of the underlying weight matrix contained inside of the dense cable `a_e`).
 Also observe that `e` has been wired back to node `b` with a simple cable that multiplies the post-activation of `e` by `-1`.
-The above 3-node circuit is illustrated in the diagram below.
+The above 3-node circuit we have built is illustrated in the diagram below.

 <img src="../images/demo2/ngclearn_nodes_and_cables.png" width="400" />